Do the Amish Celebrate Christmas?

 Now that my family and I have been official Shipshewana, Indiana residents (the third largest Amish community in the United States) since 2015, we have met and now have a number of Amish friends and neighbors.

-So, I decided to ask my friends and neighbors about how they celebrate Christmas?
+So, I decided to ask them directly about how they celebrate Christmas?

 1. Do the Amish celebrate Christmas?